Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: FBMC Concept and Simulation

-\glspl{fav} decrease or increase \gls{ram} based on the operational experience of the \glspl{tso}.
-It may reflect remedial actions at the point of dispatch or other complex system security considerations. \end{itemize}
+\glspl{fav} decrease or increase \gls{ram} based on \glspl{tso} operational experience.
+It may reflect remedial actions at the point-of-dispatch or other complex system security considerations.

-Finally, the available commercial exchange capacity between market zones is defined by constraining the zonal net-positions \textit{relative to the basecase}.
-For the basecase, the \glspl{tso} forecast the expected flow $f^{bc}$ on all \glspl{cne} and the expected net-positions $np^{bc}$.
-The net-positions that can be realized during the market stage ($np^{da}$) can only differ from $np^{bc}$ if \gls{cne} limits $\overline{f}$ (corrected by \glspl{frm} and \glspl{fav}) are maintained:
+Finally, the available commercial exchange capacity between market zones is defined by constraining the zonal net positions \textit{relative to the basecase}.
+For the basecase, the \glspl{tso} forecast the expected flow $\bm{f}^{bc}$ on all \glspl{cne} and the expected net positions $\NPvec^{bc}$.
+The net positions that can be realized during the market stage ($\NPvec^{da}$) can only differ from $\NPvec^{bc}$ if \gls{cne} limits $\overline{\bm{f}}$ (corrected by \glspl{frm} and \glspl{fav}) are maintained: